open-contracting/ocds-show/README.md

 ## Development

-In order to complile the templates ready to use in the broser run
+In order to compile the templates ready to use in the browser run

 `node build-frontend.js -w`

-The -w will watch the files so that any change in the templates will regenerate the templates.
+The -w option will watch the template files and recompile them after any changes.

 A test file can be found in example/release_input.html.